 When benchmarking a wind turbine performance from one wind turbine to another it is important that this is made on an equivalent functional basis, and should only be compared within similar wind classes.
 There are three wind classes for wind turbines which are defined by an International Electrotechnical Commission standard (IEC), corresponding to high, medium and low wind.

-The Vestas V100-1.8MW (Mark 8) wind turbine has been designed to operate under low wind conditions and for this study, average low wind conditions have been selected to evaluate environmental performance.
-Nonetheless, the next generation of V100-1.8MW turbines (mark 9) will also operate under medium wind conditions.
-The potential effect of medium wind class is also addressed.
+The Vestas V80-2.0MW (Mark 8) wind turbine has been designed to operate under high wind conditions and for this study, average high wind conditions have been selected to evaluate environmental performance.

 Environmental impacts